How to Refinance a Mobile Home at a Lower Rate

 Refinancing into a mortgage loan can take some work, but it can mean significantly lower interest rates—not to mention overall costs—for the remainder of the loan’s life.
 In general, chattel loans have rates anywhere from 7% to upwards of 12%.
-At the start of 2019, rates on 30-year fixed mortgage loans were under 4.5%.
+For most of 2020, rates on 30-year fixed mortgage loans have been under 4.25%.

 Still, as enticing as a mortgage loan may sound, not every mobile home qualifies for one.
 To be eligible for a mortgage loan, the mobile home must: